trilogy-data/pytrilogy/README.md

 pytrilogy is an experimental implementation of the Trilogy language, a higher-level SQL that replaces tables/joins with a lightweight semantic binding layer.

 Trilogy looks like SQL, but simpler.
-It's a modern SQL refresh targeted at SQL lovers who want reusability and simplicity with the power and iteratability of SQL.
+It's a modern SQL refresh targeted at SQL lovers who want more reusability and composability without losing the expressiveness and iterative value of SQL.
 It compiles to SQL - making it easy to debug or integrate into existing workflows - and can be run against any supported SQL backend.

 > [!TIP]
 > To get an overview of the language and run interactive examples, head to the [documentation](https://trilogydata.dev/).